kestra-io/docs/docs/administrator-guide/configuration/others/README.md

 ### `kestra.variables.globals`
-You can also provide globals variables inside the configuration files that will be accessible in all your flows.
+You can also provide globals variables that will be accessible in all your flows.
-Mostly these will be used to declare the environment on your instance,  such as global datasets, for example
+These can be used to declare the environment on your instance, such as global datasets for example.

+For example, this variable will be accessible inside a flow with <code v-pre>{{ globals.env }}</code>:
 ```yaml
 kestra:
   variables: